LODSContent/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Servicesv2/Instructions/Labs/4-Develop apps for Microsoft Teams/02-Task-oriented interactions with messaging extensions/01-Exercise-action-commands.md

 ]
 ```

-### Add an Adaptive Card to display the modal dialog
+### Add an Adaptive Card to display the selector modal dialog

-2. Add a new file **planetSelectorCard.json** to the **./src/server/planetBot** folder and add the following JSON to it.
+Add a new file **planetSelectorCard.json** to the **./src/server/planetBot** folder and add the following JSON to it.
 This file contains the Adaptive Card used to display the modal dialog:

 ```json
 {